-- 1 bunch fresh fenugreek leaves(methi) say about 5 cups washed well and roughly chopped
+- 1 bunch fresh fenugreek leaves(methi) say about 4 1/2 to 5 cups rinsed well and roughly chopped

 - 1 big onion approximately 1 cup finely chopped

 - 1 1/2 tbsp yellow moong dal washed and soaked in water for 1 hour and then drained